Interesting Facts about Crow Indians

 - Fact 1 - The Crow tribe were the indigenous people of the great plains now the states of North Dakota, Montana and Wyoming.

-- Fact 2 - The Crow, aka the Absaroka or Apsaalooke, are a tribe of Native Americans who historically lived in the Yellowstone river valley.
+- Fact 2 - The Crow, aka the Absaroka or Apsaalooke, are a tribe of Indians who historically lived in the Yellowstone river valley.
 They split from the Hidatsa tribe in present-day North Dakota either around 1400-1500 CE Their name means means "children of the large-beaked bird" and they were semi-nomad hunters and farmers in the northeastern woodland.
 Tribal warfare, especially with the Sioux, forced them to move to the Great Plains where they hunted buffalo

 - Fact 3 - Homes and Houses: Tepees (also spelled Teepees or Tipis) are tent-like American Indian houses used by Plains tribes.
 The Crow were well known for very large tipis that could accomodate mattresses and a fire pit